-The Compensation Committee seeks to structure our executive compensation program to motivate and reward our Named Executive Officers for appropriately balancing opportunity and risk, such as investment in key initiatives designed to advance our growth in existing and new markets, while at the same time avoiding pay practices that encourage excessive risk-taking.
+The Compensation Committee seeks to structure our executive compensation program to motivate and reward our Named Executive Officers for appropriately balancing opportunity and risk, such as investment in key initiatives designed to advance our growth in existing and new markets while at the same time avoiding pay practices that encourage excessive risk-taking.

-The Compensation Committee believes that our executive compensation program fosters our objectives while mitigating potentially excessive risk-taking, through the following means:
+The Compensation Committee believes that our executive compensation program fosters our objectives while mitigating potentially excessive risk-taking through the following means:

-- multiple internal controls and approval processes intended to prevent manipulation of outcomes; - pay mixes that represent an appropriate balance of "fixed" pay versus "variable" pay and "short-term" versus "long-term" incentives; - caps on performance-based compensation opportunities; - incentive programs that include multiple Company-wide financial measures that are quantitative and measurable; - · time-based and performance-based vesting conditions for long-term equity awards spanning multiple years; - · compensation recovery ("claw-back") policies/provisions; and - beneficial share ownership requirements.
+- multiple internal controls and approval processes intended to prevent manipulation of outcomes; - pay mixes that represent an appropriate balance of "fixed" pay versus "variable" pay, as well as "short-term" versus "long-term" incentives; - caps on performance-based compensation opportunities; - annual incentive programs that include multiple Company-wide financial measures that are quantitative and measurable; - time-based and performance-based vesting conditions for long-term equity awards spanning multiple years;

+- minimum vesting period of one-year for all equity awards; - compensation recovery ("claw-back") policies/provisions; and - beneficial share ownership requirements.